hacl-star/hacl-star/README.md

 While HACL* is typically as fast as hand-written C code, it is typically 1.1-5.7x slower than assembly code in our experiments.
-In future, we hope to close this gap by using verified assembly implementations like [Vale](https://github.com/project-everest/vale) for some primtives.
+In future, we hope to close this gap by using verified assembly implementations like [Vale](https://github.com/project-everest/vale) for some primitives.

 [openssl]: https://github.com/openssl/openssl
 [libsodium]: https://github.com/jedisct1/libsodium